.. is a community of 500 business people based in and around Bradford on Avon in Wiltshire.

 These are informal events.
 No talks, no name badges, no referrals.
 Just local businesses getting to know each other better.
 All businesses are welcome - you don't have to be based in the Bradford on Avon area to attend.

 Business Breakfasts are normally held on the third Thursday or Friday of the month at various locations in and around Bradford on Avon.
-Past venues have included Cumberwell Park, Widbrook Grange Hotel, Fat Fowl, Glove Factory Studios, Timbrells Yard, The George at Woolley, the Boathouse, The Swan, The Bunch of Grapes, Sebastien's, The Weaving Shed, Bridge Tea Rooms, Woolley Grange Hotel and Hartley Farm.
+Past venues have included No.10 Tea Gardens, Cumberwell Park, Widbrook Grange Hotel, Fat Fowl, Glove Factory Studios, Timbrell's Yard, The George at Woolley, the Boathouse, The Swan, The Bunch of Grapes, Sebastien's, The Weaving Shed, Bridge Tea Rooms, Woolley Grange Hotel and Hartley Farm.

-Monthly meetings are limited to an hour and are action based.
+Moeetings last up to an hour and a half and are action based.
 They offer the chance to review where we are and to generate ideas for the future.
 Everyone is welcome to attend.

 Previous Action Plans can be read here.